 DEAD PIGEON POSE BENEFITS

-- Stretches the glutes, TFL, piriformis, external hip rotators, groin, hamstrings, knees and ankles.
+- Stretches the glutes, piriformis, external hip rotators, hamstrings and knees.

 - Releases tension at the the lower back.